KRR-Oxford/RSAComb/README.md

 + 🔄 [RDFox](https://www.oxfordsemantic.tech/product) is used instead of DLV as the underlying LP engine.

++ 🔄 While the system is described as a two-step process (computing the canonical model and applying the filtering program), the adoption of RDFox allows us to abstract from the underlying engine implementation.
+    Materialisation is handled by RDFox, possibly computing answers in one go, without splitting the process in two separate steps.

 + 🔧 In Def.4, the definition of built-in predicate `notIn` is wrong and should reflect the implicit semantics implied by the name, i.e.,

     > let [...] `notIn` be a built-in predicate which holds when the first argument is **not** an element of the set given as second argument